 PDSA believes that the patient voice is central for empowering ITP patients to take control of their disease.
 We share ITP patient voices here to provide insight into what it’s like to face the condition with courage.

-Caroline Kruse is the Executive Director of the Platelet Disorder Support Association, as well as an ITP patient.
+Caroline Kruse is the President & CEO of the Platelet Disorder Support Association, as well as an ITP patient.
 In this video Caroline talks about the valuable information, services and community support PDSA offers.

 Kristin talks about her journey with ITP and how it led her to become involved with PDSA, fundraising events and raising awareness for ITP.